wp-plugins/igsyntax-hiliter/readme.txt

 = v3.1 =

-* BUGFIX:- Critical bug, which broke the plugin when the square brackets([ & ]) were used in the posts in places other than tags, has been fixed.
+* BUGFIX: Critical bug, which broke the plugin when the square brackets([ & ]) were used in the posts in places other than tags, has been fixed.
-* BUGFIX:- Another bug, which allowed any attribute in the tags besides the 'num' and also allowed any attribute value for it, affecting the processing.
+* BUGFIX: Another bug, which allowed any attribute in the tags besides the 'num' and also allowed any attribute value for it, affecting the processing.
 Now only the 'num' attribute is accepted and if you specify the 'num' attribute then its value must be a positive number otherwise your code won't be hilited.
 The 'num' attribute is optional and you can leave it out without any problems.
-* BUGFIX:- Fixed the unclosed <select> tags in the Plugin GUI code.
+* BUGFIX: Fixed the unclosed <select> tags in the Plugin GUI code.
-* GeSHi BUGFIX:- Fixed a bug in GeSHi where the first line colour was not used when using FANCY LINE NUMBERS thus resulting in just one colour being used for the alternate lines.
+* GeSHi BUGFIX: Fixed a bug in GeSHi where the first line colour was not used when using FANCY LINE NUMBERS thus resulting in just one colour being used for the alternate lines.
 * There's a problem in WordPress due to which the starting delimiters of ASP, PHP were not displayed correctly, as whitespace was inserted between the '<' and the rest of the delimiter.
 This has been patched so that its displayed correctly, but its not saved in the database, so the database still contains the delimiters as formatted by WordPress.

 = v3.0 =

-* NEW LICENSE:-- iG:Syntax Hiliter is now licensed under GNU GPL.
+* NEW LICENSE: iG:Syntax Hiliter is now licensed under GNU GPL.
 * New GeSHi Core(v1.0.7) which has some bug-fixes, please see GeSHi Website for its changelog.
 * New languages added are C#, Delphi, Smarty & VB.NET.
 * ASP language file structure updated & more keywords added.